Andieroid-UA/Cube3/Notes.md

 WHOOHOO!
 In trying to organize those cubes on the demo page, I finally found a way to expand the main splash page.
 Weird how it solves itself like that...

+*Note to self, after the layout you want to start to get these things ready*

+- login page and fake login icon in the header
+- make a firebase thing for the login
+- You need to do a test run of that cat app in it's own project, then migrate it over here.
+Just like you did with that cube.
+THIS is what's going to make this non-crud since you can  download and upload models.
+This is the BREAD AND BUTTER of the demo!

+##